Asian shares mostly decline on global technology downturn

 Such worries are coming on top of concerns about inflation and what central banks might do to curb that trend.
 Higher interest rates tend to work as a minus for share prices.

-Shares fell in Tokyo but rose in other regional markets.
-U.S. futures edged higher while oil prices fell.
+Shares fell in Tokyo and Hong Kong but rose in other regional markets.
+U.S. futures edged higher.
+Oil prices fell.

 Japan’s technology investor SoftBank Group Corp. dropped more than 4% in Tokyo trading.
 On Monday it reported a record quarterly loss of $23 billion.
 A global nose-dive of technology-related issues, such as Chinese e-commerce giant Alibaba, dragged on its sprawling portfolio of investments.